lifelong-robotic-vision/Lifelong-Robotic-Vision.github.io/dataset/location.md

 More description of the dataset can be found in [this paper](https://arxiv.org/abs/2012.00234):

-> Dongjiang Li et al. "RaP-Net: A Region-wise and Point-wise Weighting Network to Extract Robust Keypoints for Indoor Localization."
+> Dongjiang Li et al. "RaP-Net: A Region-wise and Point-wise Weighting Network to Extract Robust Keypoints for Indoor Localization." arXiv preprint arXiv:2012.00234, 2020.

 If you find our dataset and related project useful in your research, please consider citing: